MohdIrfanDS/MohdIrfanDS/README.md

 - 👋 Hi, I’m @MohdIrfanDS
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Growth hacking, digital marketing, data analysis
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Data analysis, digital marketing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me @https://www.linkedin.com/in/mohdirfands/

 <!---
 MohdIrfanDS/MohdIrfanDS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.